Longwood University: Campus

 Longwood's main campus comprises approximately 154 acres (0.62 km2) near downtown Farmville, Virginia, in a triangle bordered by High Street, Griffin Boulevard and Main Street.

 The architecture of the campus ranges from its more historic "north core" to its more contemporary southern end organized along a central promenade, Brock Commons.
 The north core stretches along High Street and consists of four historic brick Jeffersonian buildings: French Hall, Tabb Hall, the Rotunda, and Grainger Hall.
 These buildings are joined by a covered colonnade and bear the university's signature red roofs.

 The rest of campus is organized along a picturesque central promenade, Brock Commons, that stretches south perpendicular to High Street.
 Located along Brock Commons are the university's dining hall, student union, library, gymnasium, music and arts buildings and the homes of the College of Business and Economics and the College of Education and Human Services.
 A new student center, the Norman H. and Elsie Stossel Upchurch University Center, opened in 2018 on the site of the former Cunningham residence hall.
 At the south end of Brock Commons sits the Health and Fitness Center, an 80,000-square-foot facility that features an indoor track, basketball and racquetball courts, a climbing room and exercise equipment.
 It was completed in 2007 and is certified GOLD by Leadership in Energy and Environmental Design (LEED).

+On-campus housing

+Longwood offers seven on-campus residence halls: Cox Hall, Register Hall, Sharp Hall, Moss Hall, Johns Hall, Wheeler Hall, and Stubbs Hall.
+Moss Hall and Johns Hall are high-rise style residence halls.
+Wheeler Hall primarily houses students in the Cormier Honors College, while Stubbs Hall is a women-only residence hall that houses most of the university's sorority chapters and many of their members.

 Off-campus housing

-Across Main Street, a retail/student housing complex called Longwood Landings was completed in 2006.
-This complex housed the university's bookstore until 2018.
+Across Main Street, the Longwood Landings are four buildings comprising student housing and first floor restaurant/retail space.
+The southeast building features a commons area with lounge and study areas for students.
+Nearly all stores below the student living areas accept the schools' dining dollars, allowing students to eat in the restaurants freely between classes.

-Lancer Park (formerly known as Stanley Park) sits north of the main campus and includes several athletic fields and facilities, two residence halls and several townhouse and apartment buildings.
+Lancer Park (formerly known as Stanley Park) houses upperclassmen in one of Longwood's apartment communities, featuring two residence halls and several townhouse and apartment buildings.
+It is home to the POD Market, which provides grab-and-go food and drinks, a large meeting room, gaming area, and fitness center among many athletic fields and facilities.
 It is accessible from the main campus by pedestrian bridges.

-Longwood Village consists of eight buildings 2.5 miles away from the main campus, the Longwood Village is currently unoccupied.
+Longwood Village consists of eight buildings 2.5 miles away from the main campus.
+Longwood Village is currently pending redevelopment and is not available to students.